-"The situation in Afghanistan remained highly fluid, after a Taliban military offensive took control of provincial capitals and Kabul.
-The departure of President Ghani and entry of Taliban forces into the capital on 15 August saw the de facto disintegration of the Government.
+"The situation in Afghanistan remained highly fluid, after a Taliban military offensive took control of provincial

 4. The Taliban extensively expanded its territorial control in a military campaign in which it seized 33 out of 34 of the provincial capitals within a 10-day period in August.
 Following the Taliban forces' entry into Kabul on 15 August, President Ghani left the country, stating via social media that his aim had been to prevent bloodshed.
-On 15 August, Taliban deputy leader and head of the Political Commission, Mullah Baradar, issued a video announcing the group's "unexpected" victory.
+On 15 August, Taliban deputy leader and head of the Political Commission, Mullah Baradar, issued a video announcing the group's "unexpected" victory. [...]